 Bath salts drug abuse can show itself in many ways.
 Regular users of this drug may experience significant or sudden weight changes, sores near their mouths, nosebleeds, bruises or cuts, slurred speech, heavy sweating, and regular illness.
 They may also demonstrate poor hygiene including bad breath and they may often seem lethargic.

 Personality changes may become obvious as well.
-People who abuse bath salts may demonstrate loss of interest in school or work and their relationship with family and friends may begin to change.
-They may demonstrate mood swings and may have difficult focusing on important tasks.
+People who abuse bath salts may demonstrate a loss of interest in school or work, and their relationships with family and friends may begin to change.
+They may demonstrate mood swings and may have difficulty focusing on important tasks.
 They may hide and be secretive or they may disappear for extended periods of time.